 The second assumption utilized in the calculation of the reciprocal ROI is that a man-hours savings for reciprocal training will be 3 hours.
 The ARSC BOP course is taught in a time frame ranging from 4.5 to 5 hours and the ARSC BOPR is provided in a Computer-Based Training (CBT) format that generally takes 1.5 to 2 hours to complete.
-The breakdown of units taught between BOP and BOPR for 2018 is approximately 36.5% BOP to 63.5% BOPR.
-Based upon this ratio, the average man-hours saved per reciprocal unit is 3 hours.
+The breakdown of units taught between BOP and BOPR for 2021 is approximately 29.8% BOP to 70.2% BOPR.
+Based upon this ratio, the average man-hours saved per reciprocal unit are 3 hours.

 The third assumption made is on the average cost of labor across the ARSC member's regions.
-This could vary widely determined by numerous factors including union-nonunion, craft skill, per diem, experience, labor rate, payroll add-on such as overhead and taxes and other factors that are passed on to the petrochemical owner.
+This could vary widely determined by numerous factors including union-nonunion, craft skill, per diem, experience, labor rate, payroll add-on such as overhead and taxes, and other factors that are passed on to the petrochemical owner.
 Research provided through the Texas Workforce Commission listed various labor rates throughout the Houston area for contractors working in the petrochemical industry.
 The factors listed above influence these labor rates.
 Based upon the data reviewed a labor rate of \$40/hour was selected to calculate the ROI.
-Some regions may want to utilize a rate that is lower or higher based upon the factors listed, but the cost should include payroll burden (taxes, insurance, etc.) as that is a true cost borne by contractors and petrochemical owners.
+Some regions may want to utilize a rate that is lower or higher based upon the factors listed, but the cost should include payroll burden (taxes, insurance, et al.) as that is a true cost borne by contractors and petrochemical owners.

-The last assumption is to utilize the data of the eighteen ARSC members reporting reciprocal training units in 2018 as consistent for the ARSC members as a whole.
-As stated earlier, the training volume reported by these eighteen ARSC members represents 96% of the ARSC training volume for 2018.
-When evaluating the number of reciprocal training units reported by the eighteen ARSC members as a percentage of the total reciprocal units delivered by these ARSC members, a reciprocal percentage was derived.
-This percentage for 2018 was 42% (151,858 reciprocal units for 362,425 ARSC training units delivered).
-The table below applies the 42% reciprocity percentage for ARSC training units delivered in the current year (2018) and an average of 40.7% for the years from 1999-2017 for all ARSC members.
+The last assumption is to utilize the data of the twenty-one ARSC members reporting reciprocal training units in 2020 as consistent for the ARSC members.
+As stated earlier, the training volume reported by these twenty-one ARSC members represents 96% of the ARSC training volume for 2021.
+When evaluating the number of reciprocal training units reported by the twenty-one ARSC members as a percentage of the total reciprocal units delivered by these ARSC members, a reciprocal percentage was derived.
+This percentage for 2021 was 49.9% (149,973 reciprocal units for 300,797 ARSC training units delivered).
+The table below applies the 49.9% reciprocity percentage for ARSC training units delivered in the current year (2021) and an average of 35% for the years from 1999-2020 for all ARSC members.